Table of contents

 There are still some prominent speed-related issues with PWA.
 However, PWA can be lightning-fast if it’s optimized right.

-Just like Usain Bolt, even though he’s born super-duper talented, he can not be the champion if he does not have a coach that understands his ability & trains him well.
+Just like Usain Bolt, even though he’s born super-duper talented, he can not be the champion if he does not have a coach who understands his ability & trains him well.

 Let’s take a closer look at each issue: